zupo/peps/pep-0xxx.rst

   define one as part of this PEP?
 Otherwise, how do I define the types of the arguments to ``wrap_buffers``?
 * Do we need ways to control hostname validation?
-* Do we need ways to disable certificate validation altogether?
 * Do we need to support getpeercert?
 Should we always return DER instead of the weird semi-structured thing?
 * How do we load certs from locations on disk?
 What about HSMs?